griush/zm/README.md

 ```

 ### Getting Started
-For a full example of the usage along with Zig's build system see: [example](/example/).
+For an example using Zig's build system see: [example](/example/).
+There is a working example using OpenGL and GLFW [here](https://github.com/griush/zig-opengl-example).

 Simple example for game development.
 ```zig